frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 ### onCombatLeaveCommands:

-Sets teh list of commands to run when the boss leaves combat.
+Sets the list of commands to run when the boss leaves combat.

 | Key | Values | Default |
 |-|:-:|-|